 Shylock’s literal and absolute view of the world, ultimately represents a clear political and personal threat to an imperfect but relatively (for the time being) balanced political system.
 The play offers us a “gilded” and easily identified conflict between Jew and Christian, Old Testament Law and New Testament Charity.
 But beneath the apparent tension lies a reflection on the nature of ideological conflict itself—the sincerity of conviction represented by Shylock that leads inexorably toward vengeance, or the pragmatic adjustments represented by Portia that can defuse iconoclastic violence, civil war, or regicide by accepting something less than divine perfection in a human world.
 In the midst of internal tension and division, Shakespeare offers his audience in The Merchant of Venice a path out of an ideological dead end and political conflict toward a notion of accommodation to reality that offers a hopeful, if imperfect and tenuous, future peace.

-The post above is adapted from the author's article, “The Brokenness of Caesar’s Things: On the Unfinished Religious Novel by Zelda Fitzgerald” published in Christianity & Literature 68.2 (March 2019).
+The post above is adapted from the author's article, “Shylock, Bassanio, and the Jacob Narrative: Jewish Love and Christian Wealth in The Merchant of Venice,” published in Christianity & Literature 68.4 (September 2019).
 Read the full article by subscribing to Christianity & Literature or through your academic institution's academic database subscription.